inajob/ID-28-Blob-Attack/README.md

 2015 - Game by JO3RI - All art by CastPixel: https://twitter.com/castpixel

-Thanks to MLXXXP for his help on switching from ARGlib to Arduboy 2 library
+Thanks to MLXXXP for his help on switching from ARGlib to the Arduboy 2 library

 **Latest release of the source and arduboy file :** https://github.com/TEAMarg/ID-28-Blob-Attack/releases/latest